Someecards Logo

 Well, we were only together for a couple of months when my birthday came up but he took me out for dinner and got me a couple of presents.

-A week later, OP jumped on with a major update.
+A week later, OP jumped on with an update.

 First of all, thank you so much for all the support on my prior post!
 I can't believe how many comments I received.
 I had a sit-down talk with my boyfriend this afternoon.
 He was very supportive and understanding -- for the most part.
 I explained my feelings to him regarding the Tiffany heart necklace and he immediately agreed to return it.